Makhnovshchina

 The Makhnovist movement first gained ground in the wake of the February Revolution, when it established a number of agricultural communes in Makhno's home town of Huliaipole.
 After siding with the Bolsheviks during the Ukrainian–Soviet War, the Makhnovists were driven underground by the Austro-German invasion and waged guerrilla warfare against the Central Powers throughout 1918.
-After the insurgent victory at the Battle of Dibrivka, the Makhnovshchina came to control much of Katerynoslav province and set about constructing anarcho-communist institutions.
+After the insurgent victory at the Battle of Dibrivka, the Makhnovshchina came to control much of Katerynoslav province and set about constructing anarchist-communist institutions.
 A Regional Congress of Peasants, Workers and Insurgents was convened to organise the region politically and economically, with a Military Revolutionary Council being established as the movement's de facto executive organ.

 Surrounded on all sides by different enemies, the Makhnovist line in the battle for the Donbas eventually fell to the advancing White movement in June 1919.
 The Makhnovists were subsequently driven into a retreat to Kherson, where they reorganised their military and led a successful counteroffensive against the Whites at the Battle of Peregonovka.
 With the White advance defeated, the Makhnovists came to control most of southern and eastern Ukraine in late 1919, even taking over a number of large industrial cities, despite being a predominantly peasant movement.

-The Makhnovist control over the region was brought to an end when the Red Army invaded Ukraine in January 1920, initiating a period of political and military conflict between the two.
-The Makhnovists waged a guerrilla war against the forces of the Red Terror and war communism, supported in large part by their peasant base.
-Although a brief period of peace was negotiated by the two factions in order to combat the remnants of the White movement, the Makhnovists were again attacked by the Red Army and eventually defeated by August 1921.
-Leading Makhnovists were either driven into exile, defected to the Bolsheviks, or captured and killed.
+The Makhnovist control over the region was brought to an end when the Red Army invaded Ukraine in January 1920, initiating the Bolshevik–Makhnovist conflict.
+The Makhnovists waged a guerrilla war against the Red Army which enforced the Bolshevik policies of Red Terror and war communism.
+Makhnovists were supported in large part by their peasant base.
+Although a peace was briefly secured by the two factions with the Starobilsk agreement (in order to combat the remnants of the White movement), the Makhnovists were again attacked by the Red Army and eventually defeated by August 1921.
+Leading Makhnovists were either driven into exile, defeated or captured and killed by the Red Army.

 Etymology and orthography

 The term "Makhnovshchina" (Махновщина) can be loosely translated as the "Makhno movement", referring to the mass movement of social revolutionaries that supported the anarchist Nestor Makhno and his Revolutionary Insurgent Army of Ukraine (RIAU).
+In his translation of Peter Arshinov's History of the Makhnovist Movement, Fredy Perlman also translated the term as "Makhnovism".

 The area controlled by the RIAU also came to be known as "Makhnovia" (Махновія; Махновия), a term used primarily in Soviet historiography.
 This "Makhnovist territory" or "Makhnovist region" was alternatively referred to as a "liberated zone", "liberated region", "liberated area", or "autonomous area".

 In June 1919, the Bolsheviks began to refer to the Makhnovist territory as the "independent anarchist republic of Huliaipole", in calls for the Makhnovshchina's abolition.
 According to Bolshevik sources, that month's Planned Fourth Regional Congress intended to assert the region's independence and establish the "Priazov-Donets Republic" or a "libertarian republic of Makhnovia".
-Later, during their alliance with the Bolsheviks in October 1920, the Makhnovists insisted on terms allowing for the establishment of an "Autonomous Republic of Free Soviets" in the region.